Originally posted in April 2017 and now the first in a series on Growing a Museum

 It is one thing to have a planning process laid out, but how does a museum team ready itself for the unavoidable ups-and-downs of the intense, often life-changing, journey they are beginning?
 A few realities about the process have emerged from the experience of countless museums that have started up, expanded, or reinvented themselves.
 It's helpful to keep them in mind.

 • This is not actually a linear process.
+Not.
+At.
+All.
 Project planning, especially, in the early stages, is a discovery process.
 While perhaps a disciplined discovery process, it is nonetheless exploratory, opportunistic, and has a life of its own.
 Laid out on charts, the process looks orderly with a clear beginning and end.
 Planning, in fact, starts long before building size is determined or design begins.
 It often runs on parallel tracks and moves forward at different rates.
 Trial and error and false starts are inevitable.
 And, what appears to be the end of a project is actually a new beginning.
 The museum opens, meets reality, and is on a new learning curve.

 • The museum field has not only enjoyed a building boom but also has a track record of sharing its lessons.
 Insider insights into a capital project by a science center in the east are regularly passed on to an art museum expanding in the west and a children’s museum starting up in the south in conference sessions, blogs, and journals.
 Take comfort and take advantage of others having blazed the trail before and having insights others want.
 Reach out to leaders at museums that have recently expanded, renovated, or opened a completely new museum.
 Be respectful of their time and play this generosity forward and help other projects coming along.